st3v24/st3v24/README.md

-- Hello I'm st3v24
+- Hello I'm st3v24.
-Just lurking around github, wondering what I can do Nice to meet everyone
+Just lurking around github, exploring what I can do
-Ciao

 <!---
 st3v24/st3v24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.